The Notes of Nord

 In a classical organ, every console stop usually turns-on a rank of pipes.
 In a Hope-Jones unified organ, every stop turns-on whatever Mr. Hope-Jones wanted it to; usually a “voice”, but almost never an individual rank of pipes exclusively controlled by the stop tab. ...
 My Nord electronic imitation classical organ, for instance, has a Rohrflöte 8’ and a Spitzflöte 4’, both on the swell.
 The real pipe organ is like that because they were different stops: two separate 61-pipe ranks.
 In a Hope-Jones’ unit organ, the 8’ and 4’ flutes are often the same pipes, just arranged so the 4’ plays an octave higher, on a single rank with perhaps 73 pipes for 6 octaves, so the 4’ high notes’d show-up at the top of the typical 5-octave organ keyboard. ...
 This economy can be easily heard with the theater organ imitations Miditzer and Hauptwerk’s Paramount 310, which faithfully replicate it.

 ...
-And after all my relentless snobbery I belatedly realized my precious Nord is itself tainted: the pedal Gedackt 8’ appears to be unified with the same-named great stop — although an SOS review disagreed, so maybe it’s really OK. ...
+And after all my relentless snobbery I belatedly suspected my precious Nord is itself tainted: the pedal Gedackt 8’ appears to be unified with the same-named great stop — although an SOS review disagreed, so maybe it’s really OK. ...
 Anyway, the correct term is probably duplicated; or duplexed; Hope-Jones’ odious practices are referred to by the priests of organism as borrowing. ...
 So he almost certainly didn’t invent it, whatever it’s called, although the internet seems to do him the honor; but until his organs, I’d guess, it was regarded as a fault/cheapo short-cut; and his (and presumably others’) technical innovations in stop/key control mechanisms greatly expanded the fiendish scheme. ...
 Note incidentally that classical organs often achieve a comparable if less flexible effect with couplers, mechanical gadgets that would, for instance, couple the keys and hence the stops on the swell manual to the great, and often at different octaves, and the theater organ’s only real sin is having a much more flexible coupling system, the shameful things....

 HOPE-JONES’ ILLUSION